echee/e360-workshop-js-types/README.md

 to run the built image, and

-`./setup exec`
+`./setup stop`

-to exec into the shell of the running container.
+to manually stop the running container.

+You can view the app at `localhost:3000` regardless of if you did this locally or with docker.